 STMC (Standardized Test Methods Committee) is a global committee formed to find and promote standardized test methods for the printer cartridge industry.
 The test methods are used to evaluate the performance of a laser printer cartridge.
 STMC uses certain ASTM (American Society for Testing and Materials) test methods such as ASTM F1856 -yield determination (page coverage of 5 +/- 0.5%) of the printable area and ASTM F 2036-image density and background.
 The test methods are used to evaluate a remanufactured toner cartridge in comparison to another cartridge, typically an OEM cartridge.

 Numerous Clover toner cartridges, by operating at particularly low emissions, have attained the label “LGA schadstoffgeprüft” which means “LGA tested for pollutants”.
 The application of these cartridges minimizes the health risk for the user, making them consumer-friendly.
 The German testing institute TÜV Rheinland LGA Products GmbH grants the certificate “LGA schadstoffgeprüft” after a series of tests regarding the content of harmful substances in the toner powder and Emission testing in specific test chambers during printing.

-The Blue Angel (Der Blaue Engel) is a German certification for products and services that adhere to stringent requirements on environmental, health and usage aspects.
+The Blue Angel (Der Blauer Engel) is a German eco-label for products and services that have environmentally friendly credentials.
+It has in existence since 1978.